These buffalo chicken pinwheels made with puff pastry make a delicious game day or party appetizer.

-Thee buffalo chicken pinwheels are super easy to make.
+These buffalo chicken pinwheels are super easy to make!

 You can roast chicken on a baking sheet and then shred or you can just grab a ready-to-go rotisserie chicken and start there to save time.
 My favorite shortcut to shredding chicken is to use a mixer!
 It works so well and so much faster than shredding by hand.
 Just put cooked chunks of chicken in a large bowl and use you mixer on low to shred the chicken.
-You may need to lift it up and press into the bigger chunks to get everything start.
+Works best when the chicken is still warm.
+You may need to lift up the mixer and press into the bigger chunks to get them started.

 What’s the best hot sauce for buffalo wing flavor?